-Penwortham Bypass:
+Penwortham Bypass

-A new section of road will complete the Penwortham Bypass, complementing SRWD capacity improvements and connecting the network to Ringway.
-The completed bypass will significantly improve access between local and motorway networks, reducing congestion in Preston City Centre through by-passing of City Centre routes.
-In addition it will enable future housing opportunities to come forward beyond 2024.
-It will also define the route of the new bridge crossing of the River Ribble linking with the PWD.
+A new section of road will complete the Penwortham Bypass, complementing South Ribble Western Distributor capacity improvements and connecting the network to Ringway.
+The completed bypass will significantly improve access between local and motorway networks, reducing congestion in Preston city centre through by-passing of city centre routes.
+In addition the road will enable future housing opportunities to come forward beyond 2024.
+It will also define the route of the new bridge crossing of the River Ribble linking with the Preston Western Distributor.